 While fall 2022 bridal trends promised the return of high-low skirts, for spring, designers are betting on another 2010s staple: the balloon skirt.
 This technique exudes opulence and volume, making it one of the most dramatic bridal trends for next spring.

 When the party comes back to our lives, so do the dance-ready embellishments.
-As fringe has made its mark on the spring and fall 2022 runways, bridal designers have found ways to incorporate it into wedding gowns that range from mini-dresses to long frocks, featuring the '20s-inspired embellishment.
+As fringe has made its mark on the spring and autumn 2022 runways, bridal designers have found ways to incorporate it into wedding gowns that range from mini-dresses to long frocks, featuring the '20s-inspired embellishment.

 While ruffles may be more party-ready than most wedding gowns, come next spring, the otherwise nighttime embellishment is walking down the aisle.
 Designers bet on voluminous ruffled sleeves, as well as tiered ruffles to channel this trend, ranging from minimalist gowns to romantic frocks.